 The sample consisted of N = 81 pre- and in-service teachers.
 The subjects were recruited via personal contact, email lists and flyers.
 From the originally assessed data of 84 subjects, three participants were excluded from the analyses due to insufficient data quality, yielding the analysis sample of 81.

 The subjects (n = 52 females, n = 29 males) had a mean age of 31 years (SD = 10.90; range: 19-60) and an average teaching experience of 5.64 years (SD = 9.46; range: 0-37).
-Participants stemmed from school forms of primary/secondary/special educational needs schools (14.81/70.37/9.88%).
+A percentage of 14.81/70.37/9.88% of the participants stemmed from school forms of primary/secondary/special educational needs schools.

 All study procedures were carried out in accordance with the ethical standards of the University’s Institutional Review Board and the authors received a positive vote on the study procedures from the Ethics Committee.
 All participants were informed in detail about the aim and intention of the study prior to testing.
 Participation was voluntary and only took place after written consent had been given.